yonatantussa/haven/README.md

 Request goods and supplies.
 Find temporary shelters quickly and easily.

 💻 How We Built It

 We built Haven using the following technologies:

 Technology	Description
-Frontend	React, Next.js
+Frontend:    React, Next.js
-Backend	Python, Flask
+Backend:    Python, Flask
-Database	SQLite
+Database:    SQLite

-🏗️ How to Run It Locally
+🏗️ How to Run Locally

 To run Haven locally, follow these steps: